Our verdict

 Upper is great on the Outroad

-Those who tested this shoe described the upper as being well-crafted and really breathable, as they had no issues with their feet being too warm.
+We found the shoe's upper to be well-crafted and really breathable, and we had no issues with our feet getting too warm.

 Altra Outroad (left): a lot of smoke is coming out, which means great breathability; Nike Pegasus Trail 3 GTX (right): breathability is extremely poor and limited to the tongue area.